Meshack12756/Email-Generator/README.md

 # Email-Generator
-Inside the repository is a connection of html, css and javascript codes that is able to generate an email for a student.
-The student has to follow a simple rule: fill in the registraton number based on the rule diplayed.
+This is a simple project with the purpose of genetating an email.
+It is developed using html, css and javascript.
+The user who intends to genarate the email must follow simple rules to achieve the desired outcome.